memgraph/docs/mage/query-modules/python/temporal-graph-networks.md

 #### Usage:

-There are a few options here.
+There are a few options here:

-The best one is to create a **[trigger](https://memgraph.com/docs/memgraph/reference-guide/triggers)**, so every time an edge is added to graph, the trigger calls a procedure and makes an update.
+The most convenient one is to create a **[trigger](https://memgraph.com/docs/memgraph/reference-guide/triggers)**, so that every time an edge is added to graph, the trigger calls the procedure and makes an update.

 ```cypher